osate/osate2/alisa/org.osate.alisa.help/help/markdown/AlisaDoc.md

-* *Qualifiedname*: a <dot> separated sequence of identifiers.
+* *Qualifiedname*: a &lt;dot&gt; separated sequence of identifiers.
 The assurance case name acts as qualifier for assurance plans and tasks.

 * *Title*: a short descriptor of the verification method registry.
 This optional element may be used as more descriptive label than the name.